Tornikeramazashvili/algorithms/README.md

 - **spaceComplexity.js**: This file Discusses memory usage of algorithms and compares space requirements for various data types.

-- **logarithm.js**: This file Describes logarithmic growth and how it affects algorithm efficiency, including examples of logarithmically increasing time complexities.
+- **logarithms.js**: This file Describes logarithmic growth and how it affects algorithm efficiency, including examples of logarithmically increasing time complexities.

+- **objectsAndArrays**: This file describes the comparison between objects and arrays, as well as how their methods relate to time complexity.